By W.S. Rendra

 Aren’t their mothers the gateway to the universe?

-Will the child say to his mother:
+Would a child say to his mother:

 Then I bought a government mountain real cheap,

-While the number of landless villagers skyrockets.
+While the number of landless villagers goes through the roof.

 Now I’m rich.

-For your grave one day.”
+To be your resting place one day.”

 “Child, don’t forget to take your jacket.